0x73696d616f/SwiftBridge/README.md

 - ERC20Token: ...

 ## Frontend
-The frontend, developed in .js, gives user an easy platform to interact with protocol, with a Metamask implementation and easy presentation.
+The frontend, developed in .js, gives the user an easy platform to interact with protocol, with a Metamask implementation and easy presentation.

 ## Backend
 ...